robert-pierce/github_scoring_service/README.md

 >`CREATE-EVENT-VALUE=2`

+These are the initial settings.

+If you want to change the point values, for exqmple, then you can do that by altering the respective environment values.

-However, if you start the app via docker-compose you don't need to worry about setting any environment variables.
+If you start the app via docker-compose you don't need to worry about setting up the environment in order to get the app to start.
+But if you do want to change them you can by changing the values in the `docker-env/scoring-service/server.env` directory.

-If you would like to run the service independent of docker then you will need to set the variables in your profiles.clj.
+If you would like to run the service independent of docker then you will need to set the variables in your `profiles.clj`.

 ***
 ### Making Requests